CS2401-Fall2020/Catch-Up/README.md

 ## How to submit?
 Submit on `GitHub`.

-Failing to follow submission instructions and guidelines will result in up to 15 points off your overall grade in this lab.
+Failing to follow submission instructions and guidelines will result in lost points in this lab.
 So please pay attention.
 Additionally, your markdown file is expected to be neat and clear.
-Failing to do so will result in up to 15 points off.
-On the other hand, extra neat and clear work will be rewarded by up to 5 extra points.
+Failing to do so will result in a loss in points.
+On the other hand, extra neat and clear work will be rewarded.